-Intake and exhaust pipe sizing -- Size pipe according to TABLE 4 and "TABLE 5".
+Intake and exhaust pipe sizing -- Size pipe according to TABLE 4, "TABLE 5" and "TABLE 6".
 Count all elbows inside and outside the home.
-TABLE 4 lists the minimum vent pipe lengths permitted.
-"TABLE 5" lists the maximum pipe lengths permitted.

 Regardless of the diameter of pipe used, the standard roof and wall terminations described in section Exhaust Piping Terminations should be used.
 Exhaust vent termination pipe is sized to optimize the velocity of the exhaust gas as it exits the termination.
 Refer to "TABLE 8".